 …neglect at your own peril.
 If you don’t care for your roof, it is going to reduce the life.

-Note: I underlined Average Lifespan in the heading for a reason.
+Note: I underlined the Average Lifespan in the heading for a reason.
 These are just averages, and for certain material types, you must maintain to get this life.

 Here is the typical average lifespan of different roofing materials: